-- Mr M Maidment (Director of Resources and Deputy Chief Executive) to March 2021 - Mrs F Merry (Director of Resources) from March 2021 - Mr P Guilliotti (Assistant Director Financial Services) - Mr M Doyle (Head of Pensions Shared Service) - Ms C Baxter (Head of Pension Fund Accounting)
+Mrs F Merry (Director of Resources)

+Mr P Guilliotti (Assistant Director of Resources - Financial Services)

+Mr M Doyle (Head of Pensions Shared Service)

+Ms C Baxter (Head of Pension Fund Accounting & Investment)

 They are all active members of the LGPS as SSA employees.
-The SSA is also the single largest employer of members of the Pension Fund.
+The SSA is also the single largest employer of active members of the Pension Fund.
 All contributions owing to and due from the Fund were paid in year.